 - 1. Establish high design standards for new single-family and multi-family development in the Village. - 2.
 Promote innovative subdivision designs that make extensive efforts to preserve open space, natural features and water resources. - 3.
 Promote conservation design and low density developments along the periphery of the Village. - 4.
 Enhance the landscape buffers along residential neighborhoods along collector streets throughout the Village with extensive landscaping and uniform fence design. - 5.
 Design new residential developments with good interconnected street networks. - 6.
 When possible, attempt to integrate historic structures into new developments. - 7.
-Encourage mix use development within the core of the Village.
+Encourage mixed use development within the core of the Village.

 - 1. Identify areas for future growth and promote new infill residential development with the Village.
 The goal of this plan is to create an environment that will support between 75 to 100 new homes per year or a population growth of approximately 225 to 300 people per year. - 2.
 Maintain the single family character of Antioch by encouraging medium density development (between 2.0 to 3.0 units per acre). - 3.
-Maintain open space vistas within sensitive areas by promoting conservation development with low densities.
+Maintain open space vistas within sensitive areas by promoting conservation development with low densities. - 4.
+Introduce sustainable best practices to Downtown development and existing buildings.